 At this point, the defendant was in custody—he wasn’t free to leave.
 In a typical case, an officer would have to provide the Miranda warning at this point, before asking any questions likely to elicit incriminating responses.
 But since the deputy and other officers who later arrived were ostensibly trying to help someone in immediate danger (the person whose blood the defendant was wearing), the appellate court found the warning unnecessary.

 The court held that the officers were authorized to continue questioning the man even after he had requested a lawyer.
 The man’s statements and the evidence they led to were properly admitted into evidence at his trial, which resulted in a second degree murder conviction.
-(For more on the facts of the case, see NY’s High Court: No Need for Miranda During Emergencies.)

 The New York court observed that the “emergency doctrine” applies when: